Kamolot Kennels

 For further reading on the history of the Havanese breed, see:

 The Havanese is a very healthy breed with a life expectancy of about 14 to 15 years.
-No breed is without health problems however, and the Havanese may be prone to:
+However, like all breeds, the Havanese may be susceptible to certain health problems, including:

 • Progressive Retinal Atrophy (PRA)